Azure/azure-sdk-for-net/sdk/storage/README.md

 ## Contributing

+See the [Storage CONTRIBUTING.md][storage_contrib] for details on building, testing, and contributing to these libraries.

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For